awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 Required: No

  ** [MemorySize](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-MemorySize"></a>
-The amount of memory available to the function at runtime\.
-Increasing the function's memory also increases its CPU allocation\.
+The amount of [memory available to the function](https://docs.aws.amazon.com/lambda/latest/dg/configuration-memory.html) at runtime\.
+Increasing the function memory also increases its CPU allocation\.
 The default value is 128 MB\.
 The value can be any multiple of 1 MB\.
 Type: Integer
 Valid Range: Minimum value of 128\.
 Maximum value of 10240\.
 Required: No